About Us

 Trainer & Curriculum Developer

-Dr. Lucille Johnson is the CEO of Affinity Consulting Services, LLC, and has extensive experience and expertise in the areas of community engagement, project and event management, community-based participatory research, health-related training and curriculum development.
+Dr. Lucille C. Campbell (she/her) is the CEO of Affinity Consulting Services, LLC, and has extensive experience and expertise in the areas of community engagement, project and event management, community-based participatory research, health-related training and curriculum development.
 She holds an Honorary Doctorate Degree in Public Service from the Denver Institute of Urban Studies and Master of Arts in Psychology and Bachelor of Science in Business Administration degrees from Regis University.
-Lucille proudly served on the Mental Health Center of Denver Board of Directors for 7 years and currently serves on Boards for Boomers Leading Change, Trailhead Institute for Public Health Innovation, Regional Institute for Health and Environmental Leadership, Acacia Learning Center, and the Patient Navigator Training Collaborative Advisory Committee.
-She is dedicated to empowering the community to live well by advocating for physical and behavioral health, and overall well-being.